bodil/purescript-signal/docs/Signal.md

 runSignal :: forall e.
 Signal (Eff e Unit) -> Eff e Unit
 ```

+Given a signal of effects with no return value, run each effect as it
+comes in.

 #### `unwrap`

 ``` purescript
 unwrap :: forall a e.
 Signal (Eff e a) -> Eff e (Signal a)
 ```

+Takes a signal of effects of `a`, and produces an effect which returns a
+signal which will take each effect produced by the input signal, run it,
+and yield its returned value.

 #### `filter`

 ``` purescript
 filter :: forall a. (a -> Boolean) -> a -> Signal a -> Signal a
 ```

+Takes a signal and filters out yielded values for which the provided
+predicate function returns `false`.

 #### `filterMap`